-Accordingly, the availability of existing funds within an approved budget, or source of funds, shall be established prior to the commencement of any Procurement activities for the supply of goods, services and works.
+Accordingly, the availability of existing funds within an approved budget, or source of funds, shall be established prior to the commencement of any Procurement activity.

 Council Staff must not authorise the expenditure of funds in excess of their financial delegations.